 Inbound links are third-party links that direct visitors to your page.

-Since inbound links point to your site, they commonly are called “backlinks,” as they refer “back” to your site.
+Since inbound links point to your site, they are commonly called “backlinks,” as they refer “back” to your site.

 Glossary Of Terms